hardyoyo/RodmanPottingerCookbook/recipes/Pho.md

 If you're using dry mushrooms, soak them, too.
 Gather all the garnishes, putting them in bowls.
 Chop the herbs, and put them into a bowl.
 Slice the lime into small wedges and put them in a bowl.
 Slice the green onion and put in a bowl.
-Slice the jalepeno.
+Slice the jalapeño.
 You can make the carrots fancy by slicing 4-5 "trenches" lengthwise, then thinly slice crosswise as normal.
 This will give you crosses or stars, depending on how many trenches you sliced.
 This can be time-consuming, but, you're not in a hurry, you're waiting for the soup and